dfinity/portal/how-it-works/3_governance/sns.subpage.md

 Each SNS can decide on the initial and maximal voting period of proposals.

-For proposal adoption, SNSs distinguish between normal and _critical_ proposals.
+For proposal adoption, SNSs distinguish between normal and _critical_ proposals, which include for example treasury transfer proposals.
 Most proposals are adopted if
 1) the voting period has elapsed, there are more votes in favor than against the proposal (simple majority), and at least 3% of the totally available voting power voted in favor of the proposal (enough participation).
 2) more than 50% of the total voting power are in favor of the proposal.
 At this point, the proposal's result cannot be changed anymore even if all remaining voters vote against the proposal and therefore the proposal is executed without awaiting the end of the voting period.